bluesky/bluesky/doc/source/object_opi.rst

       If the :py:class:`Flyer` is ready to be collected.
 This is used by the ``Wait`` messages.
 This must be `True` only when the :py:class:`Mover` is fully done and `False` otherwise.
-Beware if not setting this `False` soon enough and allowing loops to over-run motion.
+Beware of not setting this `False` soon enough and allowing loops to over-run motion.

-The objects can have any other methods or attributes required for their operation or easy of use.
+The objects can have any other methods or attributes required for their operation or ease of use.
 These objects do not need to sub-class any particular base class, only have these methods.

 These objects can be used with ``Kickoff``, ``Collect``, and ``Wait`` `Msg`.